Owen Miller Player Props: Brewers vs. Pirates

 Owen Miller At The Plate

+- Miller will look to extend his four-game hitting streak.
+He's batting .412 over the course of his last games.

-- Miller has picked up a hit in 43 of 63 games this season, with multiple hits 14 times.
+- Miller has picked up a hit in 44 of 64 games this year, with multiple hits 15 times.

-- In 6.3% of his games this year, he has gone deep, and 1.8% of his trips to the plate.
+- In 6.3% of his games this year, he has hit a long ball, and 1.7% of his trips to the dish.

+- In 28.1% of his games this year, Miller has tallied at least one RBI.
+In four of those games (6.3%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.